sonic-net/SONiC/doc/sfp-refactor/sfp-refactor.md

 1. RegBitField: a field occupying a bit in the memory map
 2. RegField: a field occupying one or more bytes in the memory map, but is logically meant to be interpreted as one entity, e.g. a 4-byte integer
-3. RegGroupField: a field occupying one or more bytes in the memory map, logically representing 1 or more RegFields that exist contiguously in memory that may be interpreted as distinct entities, e.g. a 4-byte integer followed by a 16-byte string
+3. RegGroupField: a field occupying one or more bytes in the memory map, logically representing 1 or more RegFields or RegGroupFields that exist contiguously in memory that may be interpreted as distinct entities, e.g. a 4-byte integer followed by a 16-byte string

 The RegField type has several subtypes to handle the various field types commonly seen in xcvr specs:
 *   NumberRegField: interpret byte(s) as a number
 *   StringRegField: interpret byte(s) as a string
-*   CodeRegField: interpret byte as a code
+*   CodeRegField: interpret byte(s) as a code
 *   HexRegField: interpret byte(s) as a series of hex pairs

 The exact encoding or decoding behaviour will depend on the XcvrField, but it should always be the case that encode()/decode() are inverses of each other, i.e. val == decode(encode(val)), where val is some high level data appropriate for the XcvrField.
 The exception to this would be if a field is read-only or any other situation where adding support for writing would not make sense (such as for a RegGroupField), in which case encode() would not be implemented.